ailrk/Juju/c_regex_statemachine/README.md

 expression = term1 { "|" term1 }
 ```

 To make things simple, this is a tree walk interpreter.
 Once the parser build the ast, we walk over the tree with preorder traversal, and modifying the 2d array according to what we see along the way.
-One the table is build, it's trivial to check if it accepts a string.
+Once the table is build, it's trivial to check if it accepts a string.
 All we need to do is to trace over the mapping and see if we end up in one of the final state.

 One optmization we can do is to do a dfa minimization to reduce the table to it's minimal size.
 We know any dfa has an unique minimal dfa, this is due to myhill rehode relation: Number of states in the minimal dfa is the number of equivalence classes.
 And we can merge nondistinguishable states that are in the same equivalence class.